backdoordata/backdoordata.github.io/_posts/2020-02-11-TN-HPI-Analysis.md

 df = df[df.index >= start_date]
 ```

-As we aren't concerned with the earlier years, we also aren't concerned with the existing values of each counties HPI.
+As we aren't concerned with the earlier years, we also aren't concerned with the pre-existing HPI of each county.
 Rather, we use percentages as a basis to evaluate change.
-The following code produces the necessary dataframe.
+The following code returns the necessary dataframe.

 ```python